jiixyj/libebur128/README.md

 The library itself has no requirements besides ANSI C.
 The scanner needs libsndfile, libmpg123, FFmpeg or libmpcdec.
-You need Python and Mutagen for the ReplayGain tagging support.
+You need at least Python 2.6 and Mutagen for the ReplayGain tagging support.

 Installation